CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/070-configure-certificates.md

 global:
   ingress:
     tls:
-      hasClusterCA: true # Only set to true if the CA Certificate is not publicaly trusted.
+      hasClusterCA: true # Only set to true if the CA Certificate is not publicly trusted.
       secretName: cluedin-frontend-crt # Must match name of secret in platform.extraCertificateSecrets
 ```